Running a Node, API, and CLI

 After you have created this genesis transaction in its own file, collect all the genesis transactions with

 collect-gentxs to include it in your genesis file:

 If you are curious, you can find the updated

 In the terminal window where you ran the command, you can see blocks being produced and validated.

 Open a new terminal in the same folder and check the balances:

 # Send a transaction

 Practice sending a transaction.
-For that you are going to create another account named "student" and transfer some tokens to the account:
+To do this, you are going to create another account named "student" and transfer some tokens to that account: